-Often times when some negative event befalls someone we know, we shake our heads in sympathy.
+Often times when some negative event befalls someone we know, everyone shakes their heads in sympathy.
 “What a shame.
 Poor guy.
 He’s such a good person.
 How could this happen to him?
-He was always so kind and caring.
-Everyone loves him…” We make the mistake of thinking that this “bad” thing that happened is some kind of misfortune.
-A run of bad luck.
-Perhaps a mistake on the victim’s part even.
+He was always so kind and caring.”
+We make the mistake of thinking that this bad thing that happened is some kind of misfortune.
+A stroke of bad luck.
+Perhaps a consequence of the victim’s poor choices even.
 But this kind of thinking traps us in suffering.
-It is how most people live, but it is not the right way to live.
+It is a victim mindset – that we are all hapless victims of a cruel and random fate.